 Taking the difference of Eqs. (\ref{Kraichnan To}) and (\ref{Kraichnan C}), we see that the spatial average of $\calx=T_o-C$ is conserved, $(\d/\d t)\langle\calx\rangle=0$, which is equivalent to the statement on conservation of $\Phi_\calx$ in the previous section.

-We have solved numerically the system of equations (\ref{Kraichnan To}-\ref{Kraichnan C}), by means of a pseudospectral code on a $256\times 256$ grid, taking $\kappa=10^{-3}$.
-We have smoothed the white noise in Eq. (\ref{Kraichnan psi}) by replacing the Fourier modes $\psi_\k(t)$ with an Ornstein-Uhlenbeck processes with correlation time below the diffusion time at the discretization scale.
+We solve numerically the system of equations (\ref{Kraichnan To}-\ref{Kraichnan C}), by means of a pseudospectral code on a $256\times 256$ grid, taking $\kappa=10^{-3}$.
+We smooth the white noise in Eq. (\ref{Kraichnan psi}) by replacing the Fourier modes $\psi_\k(t)$ with an Ornstein-Uhlenbeck processes with correlation time below the diffusion time at the discretization scale.
 An Adam-Bashford integration scheme has been used for advancement in time \cite{elhmaidi93,elhmaidi05}.
 A snapshot of the fields $C$ and $T_o$ is shown Fig. \ref{splot}.